 10-15 signs are used (not including start and finish).
-3-7 of the signs must be "stationary" sings.
+3-7 of the signs must be "stationary" signs.
 Performed on leash.
+It is recommended that dogs have the Canine Good Citizen (CGC) prior to competing in this class for 2024.
+It will be required for 2025.
+In the Novice class, the handler may speak to the dog, pat their leg, or clap their hands to encourage.